ApoXalvation/katacoda-scenarios/sharding/step7.md

-MongoDB mongos instances route queries and write operations to shards in a sharded cluster.<br>
+MongoDB mongos instances route queries and writes operations to shards in a sharded cluster.<br>
 mongos provide the only interface to a sharded cluster from the perspective of applications.<br>
 Applications never connect or communicate directly with the shards.<br>
 <br>